jwintz/obsidianp/docs/Getting-Started/Installation.md

 # Installation

-Get started with ObsidianP by installing it in your Obsidian vault directory.
+Get started with Obsidian:P by installing it in your Obsidian vault directory.

 ## Prerequisites